chrissygonzalez/udacity-fewd-project4/README.md

 This is the result of changing querySelectorAll to getElementsByClass in updatePositions.
 It seems pretty similar to the original, but the bars after the really tall ones do get shorter.
   ![Optimization 1](_optimization_results/pizza_01_getElementsByClassName.png "Changed querySelectorAll to getElementsByClass in updatePositions")

 Pulled scrollTop out of loop and saved to a variable, which made a huge difference in scripting and rendering.
-Quite a lot of green, especially with faster scrolling (this shows a fairly slow scroll).
+Still quite a lot of green, especially with faster scrolling (this shows a fairly slow scroll).
   ![Optimization 2](_optimization_results/pizza_02_saveScrollTop.png "Pulled scrollTop out of loop and saved to a variable")

 Tried translateX instead of changing the left property of the pizzas.
 Seems to have made things worse if you look at the bars, but the painting time on the pie chart has gone down by about 150ms.